Jump down to… »Back in the 1960s: First Efforts

 And what an issue it was.
 With a card cover drawn and montaged by Keith Robson, it boasted an extensive interview with Frank Bellamy… and a price rise!
 With most of the print run being produced for subscribers (who would have paid only 10p for this 30p fiftieth issue) I adopted the standard SF fanzine practice of making it a “double issue”, conveniently numbered #50-51, so I wouldn’t be too much out of pocket.
 Yeah, it should have been a triple issue, but there are limits!

 Dave Gibbons and I did the interview, going over to Frank and his wife Nancy’s semi-detached three bedroom house in Morden, Surrey one Saturday morning in May 1973.
-There were two of us so Dave could cover any “tricky” art questions which may come up.
+There were the two of us so that Dave could cover any “tricky” art questions which may come up.

 I think the whole job, excluding the waiting time for the reduced text and images to be delivered, took about four solid days of Cow-gumming!